D’Arbonne Water System – North has issued a partial boil advisory

-Union Parish (08/03/20)— D’Arbonne Water System – North has issued a boil advisory for a portion of its customers.
+Union Parish, La.
+(08/07/20)— D’Arbonne Water System – North has issued a boil advisory for a portion of its customers.

-The affected areas are all of Holley Road and 162-923 Barnes Bridge Road in Spearsville.

 Customers in these areas are advised to boil their water for ONE FULL MINUTE before use.